caprinux/LagNCrash/Writeups/RE/Scissors Paper Stone/README.md

     return-void
 .end method
 ```
 0x1 and 0x3 seems interesting.
-Let's look at MainActivity$2 as well.
+It looks like the same constants that we saw in Java.

 ```smali
 .method public onClick(Landroid/view/View;)V